-DUOT FOF $\alpha(\alpha, \alpha)$ BMGI 535 Ethics and Social Responsibility 3(3,0) The purpose The purpose of this course is to enable students to make ethical decisions in business by providing them with a framework that they can use to identify, analyze, and resolve ethical issues in business decision making.
+BMGT 535 | Ethics and Social Responsibility

+The purpose of this course is to enable students to make ethical decisions in business by providing them with a framework that they can use to identify, analyze, and resolve ethical issues in business decision making.
 In addition, social responsibility is an important part of a firm's business strategy.
 Issues such as the balance between business benefits and social benefits, the role of sustainability in business strategy; and the importance of stakeholder relationships will be discussed.